-Earlier versions of Even the Stars were presented as a room installation at the VisArts Gibb Street Gallery in Maryland and “In, On, Of Paper” a juried national exhibit at Paper Circle,in Ohio.
+Earlier versions of “ Even the Stars” were presented as a room installation at the VisArts Gibb Street Gallery in Maryland and “In, On, Of Paper” a juried national exhibit at Paper Circle,in Ohio.
 Alexander was introduced to papermaking through a 1988 Mid-Atlantic Arts Foundation Residency grant at Pyramid Atlantic.
-Papermaking has played a significant role in her art since.

 In 2015 she was commissioned to create a paper environment for Dear Mother for the Peabody Dance Centennial, collaborating with choreographer Connie Dinapoli, composer Angel Lam.
 In 2008 she created a major artist-cast paper installation for Meander with choreographer Carol Bartlett for the Peabody Dance and a major artist-cast paper installation for Scaling the Walls, Schwartz Center for the Performing Arts, Cornell University, Ithaca, New York, with choreographer Joyce Morgenroth and writer/musician Ann McCutchan, 2001.
 Scaling the Walls was expanded and reconfigured for a performance at the Brown Center, Maryland Institute College of Art during Blurred Edges, the American Independent Colleges of Art and Design 2004 conference on the interdisciplinary.